-Even before the current global health crisis, the number of people working remotely was on the rise.
+Even before the pandemic, the number of people working remotely was on the rise.
 In 2018, five million US employees, or 3.6% of the workforce, worked from home at least half of the time.

-Of course, the events of recent months have changed things dramatically, throwing many businesses and employees head-first into remote working for the first time.
+Of course, the events of the last few years have changed things dramatically, throwing many businesses and employees head-first into remote working for the first time.

-It’s a difficult transition for those not used to working outside of a traditional office environment, and it’s a change that could stick around.
-Global Workplace Analytics estimates that within the next two years, 25-30% of the US workforce will work at home at least one day a week.
+It’s a difficult transition for those not used to working outside of a traditional office environment, and it’s a change that seems likely to stick around.
+Around 30% of the US workforce now works from home at least one day a week.

-I’ve been working remotely for five years and writing about it for nearly as long.
-I’ve worked from Airbnbs, coffee shops, coworking spaces, cars, and my own home, and if there’s one thing I’ve learned, it’s that the tools you use and the way you set up your workspace make a huge difference to productivity and wellbeing.
+I’ve been working remotely for over seven years and writing about it for nearly as long.
+I’ve worked from Airbnbs, coffee shops, coworking spaces, cars, and my own home, and if there’s one thing I’ve learned, it’s that the tools you use and the way you set up your workspace makes a huge difference to productivity and wellbeing.

 Investing in the right gear doesn’t have to cost a fortune.
 There are plenty of cost-effective solutions that will improve your workspace, increase your productivity, and make you a happier and healthier remote worker.

-Whether you’re new to working from home or have been doing it forever, these are six pieces of equipment you definitely need to consider.
+Whether you’re new to working from home or have been doing it forever, these are the six pieces of equipment I recommend investing in.

 If you work around other people, headphones are a necessity.
-They prevent echo and feedback on office calls and help block out distractions so you can focus on the task at hand.
-They also let you establish a personal work “bubble,” giving a clear indication to anyone else in the house that you’re currently busy and can’t be disturbed.
+They prevent echo on office calls and block out distractions so you can focus on the task at hand.
+They also let you establish a personal work “bubble”, giving a clear indication to anyone else in the house that you’re currently busy and can’t be disturbed.

-The price of headphones varies significantly.
-If you have the means, invest in quality products.
+The price of headphones varies significantly, but if you have the means, invest in quality products.
 You’ll be using them a lot, and there’s a big difference beween the low and high ends of the market.

 Don’t forget to consider the quality of your microphone, either.
 These can be included in your headphones, or a separate device if necessary.
 Many inbuilt laptop mics aren’t great at separating your voice from background noise, making it hard for other people to make out what you’re saying.